 At the height of his career my father occupied a senior position in a local government architectural department.
 He had a large team that he was responsible for and had to conduct delicate negotiations with councillors and politicians.
 In spite of his heavy workload my memories are of him coming home for an early dinner every evening.
-We had uninterrupted weekends and the regular round of holidays—where, because this was pre-technology—he was never pulled away by emails, texts, or reports to finish on his laptop.
+We had uninterrupted weekends and the regular round of holidays during which—because this was pre-technology—he was never pulled away by emails, texts, or reports to finish on his laptop.
 His work life balance was never in question.

 Few of us would recognize such a working environment nowadays.
 For most of us technology has helped to break down the barriers between work and home.
 We can work on stuff from home and look for friends and partners at work.
 We don’t expect to keep one job for life—moving along a predictable career path does not feature as a realistic goal in today’s more fragile economy.
 Perhaps most important of all, we long for a sense of meaning and purpose at work—a feeling that with our work we can make a real contribution.
 Daniel Pink in his book, Drive: The surprising truth about what motivates us reveals that the idea that we work primarily for money is a fallacy.
 Of course, most of us need to earn a living but we are also motivated by the need to direct our own lives, to learn and create new things and to do better for ourselves and for the world.
 Belinda Parmar in her book, The Empathy Era backs this up with this statement,

 69% of Millennials said they would work for less money at a company whose culture and values they admired.

 Challenges to finding a good work life balance

 Most surveys in the West reveal that at least half the workforce are unhappy in their jobs.
 One cross-European study showed that 60% of workers would choose a different career if they could start again.